 Please also read the full explanation of the rules and approach below.

 What Are the Current Rules?

 It is very important that our approach be in keeping with the laws of the country.
-These laws may change over time but the current ruling document is Government Gazette No. 43365.
+These laws have changed over time but the current ruling document is Government Gazette No. 43762.
+These were gazetted on the 1st of October 2020.
 Please take the time to read these rules in their entirety.
 If you are aware of these rules being amended, please let me know.

 There are requirements for what the religious organisations and leaders need to do and requirements for what people attending services need to do.
 Here is our plan for how to meet all of the requirements.